nest/nest-simulator/doc/userdoc/contribute/templates_styleguides/styleguide.rst

 If you want to emphasize a word or phrase in text, you can use **strong emphasis**.

-Boldface should only be used in exceptional cases when overlooking the emphasized text could cause problems but the text in question is too short to warrant an admonition box.
+Boldface should only be used in exceptional cases when overlooking the emphasized text could cause problems, but the text in question is too short to warrant an admonition box.

 How we write